-- Last year, simplicity ruled the roost, and it still does.
-We’re still coming out of that period, and it’d be fair to say that the pendulum has barely moved.
-Simple shapes, lines, type, and forms either converged or played solo to create solid, lasting marks that are easily interpreted.
-If anything, we’re starting to see a bit of an upswing with more attention given to those really simple elements that we were looking at last year.
+- As I pointed out last year, simplicity ruled the roost, and it still is.
+Simple shapes, lines, type, and forms either converged or played solo to create solid, lasting marks that were easily interpreted.
+We are still coming out of that period.
+It’d be fair to say that the pendulum has barely moved.
+We’re starting to see a bit of an upswing with more attention given to those really simple elements that we were looking at last year.

-- Stripes have appeared in massive abundance, being used in concentric circles, letterforms, and patterns to indicate movement, like chevrons, zig zags, and waves.
+- We saw stripes in massive abundance, being used in concentric circles, letterforms, and patterns like chevrons, zig zags, and simulating waves for movement.

-- Geometry is really coming in to play.
-Geometric shapes and forms that create multidimensional logos, often using monolines, were prevalent.
+- Geometry was the other one that really was coming into play.
+Geometric shapes and forms to create multidimensional logos, often using monolines was prevalent.

-As you start to think about trend longevity, it has to be a really relevant, useful tool for designers to continue to use it for a decade.
 Transparency and monoline are a couple of trends that have had long lives because they continue to evolve.
 Every time I think they’re dead, they continue to sprout; they put out new roots, and something else blooms.
 And that’s cool because it shows me that designers aren’t being complacent.
-They’re trying to find new ways to push it forward, and that’s what’s supposed to happen.
-For instance, Michael Bierut and Pentagram transformed the MasterCard logo by going back to a pure transparent overlay and getting rid of the striped element in the middle.
+They’re trying to find new ways to push it forward, and that is what’s supposed to happen.
+For instance, Michael Bierut transformed the MasterCard logo by going back to a pure transparent overlay and getting rid of the striped element in the middle.
 By laying one circle over the other, you see the intensity build up.
-To me, this is a trend that I could’ve just as easily reported on ten years ago, but now it is more complex, bringing new relevance.
+To me, this is a trend that I could’ve just as easily reported on ten years ago, but now they are more complex, bringing new relevance.

-We also follow what is happening in other areas of design like fashion, consumables, or motion graphics in film, commercials, television shows, and other mediums.
-It’s not uncommon for concepts from those areas to carry over into identity design.
+We also follow what is happening in other areas of design like fashion, or autobody styling, or motion graphics in film, commercials, television shows, etc. It’s not uncommon for concepts from those areas to carry over into identity design.
 For instance, Apple is currently running a commercial for Apple Stickers.
-It’s basically a quasi-set of emojis that are unique to Apple.
+It’s basically a quasi set of emojis that are unique to Apple.
 They’ve hired a whole series of designers and illustrators to create these Apple Stickers.
-As you look at them, you can see how they’ll translate to identity design.
-In that same commercial, you’ll notice the Apple logo being animated with a rainbow series of high-chroma colors that are bursting out of the middle of the apple.
-We’ll likely see that soon translating to logo design.
+As you look at them, you can see how they translate to identity design.
+You’ll also notice in that same commercial, the Apple logo being animated with a rainbow series of high-chroma colors that are bursting out of the middle of the apple.
+We’ll see a lot more of that happening in logo design.

-Another thing that’s happening is logos that are trading in rotating fields like polka dots, wavy lines, checkers, stripes, and other patterns.
-Designers are placing these as still images or occasionally using animation to move images in and out of the inside of a mark.
-It’s not a new idea, but it’s coming back with traction.
+Another thing that’s happening is logos that are trading in a solid color for a pattern like polka dots or images or even architectural items, and even using animation to move images in and out.
+It’s not a new idea, but it’s coming back with a vengeance.

 This is the first year that we started to see logos that were utilizing drones as a design element.
-It’s kind of interesting, but likely short-lived.
-I imagine, for better or worse, we’ll see more of this as drones become more mainstream, just as game controllers became a design artifact for a brief period.
+It’s kind of interesting, but also off-putting.
+I imagine, for better or worse, we’ll see more of this as drones become more mainstream.

-Other things that caught my attention, but weren’t ready for the trend label:
+Other things that caught my attention, but I didn’t consider trends:

 - Orbiting rings with little balls on them.
 Think atomic satellite rings.